mattyjsmith/CI-RS/README.md

 ## Description of necessary files

 #### CI&RS
-This R script contains the code to estimate causal effects (i.e., risk difference and risk ratios) using information from the relative survival setting.
+The [CI&RS](https://github.com/mattyjsmith/CI-RS/blob/main/CI%26RS.R) R script contains the code to estimate causal effects (i.e., risk difference and risk ratios) using information from the relative survival setting.

 #### exprates.Rds
 This data set contains the expected mortality rates from life tables that are stratified by age, sex, year, and another variable (cmb).